-The District serves raw water to two customers: the San Geronimo Golf Course and the Meadow Club.
+The District currently serves raw water to the Meadow Club golf course.
 The District also releases water from the Kent and Soulajule Lakes to meet environmental flow requirements that benefit silver salmon and steelhead populations in Walker Creek and Lagunitas Creek.
-In total, as shown in Table 4-1, raw water served to customers averaged 253 AFY, or approximately 1.0%, from 2016 through 2020 and environmental releases averaged 10,543 AFY, or approximately 29% of total water use over the same period.
+In total, raw water served to customers averaged 253 AFY, or approximately 1.0%, from 2016 through 2020 and environmental releases averaged 10,543 AFY, or approximately 29% of total water use over the same period.